davidfekke/fek.io/src/blog/2021-06-21/how-to-add-tags-to-your-gatsby-blog.md

 ---
 ```

-Some of my posts had my all of my tags inside of a single string.
+Some of my posts had all of my tags inside of a single string.
 This was causing a conflict in the 'gatsby-transformer-remark' plugin when it was trying to resolve what type to render the tag.

 ```yml
 // Don't do this